onewelcome/sdk-react-native/docs/reference-guides/submitFallbackToPin.md

 # submitFallbackToPin

 If Fingerprint authorization failed - you can force user to fallback to PIN.
-Please also refer to #useFingerprintFlow
+Please also refer to [useFingerprintFlow](useFingerprintFlow.md).

 `submitFallbackToPin(): Promise<void>`